Peruvian passport: Types

 Other types of passports established by international agreements also exist.
 A non-biometric passport, known as a mechanized passport (Pasaporte Mecanizado), was issued until July 7, 2016.

+Peruvian citizens abroad who must travel for an emergency but you do not have a passport due to loss, damage, or theft, can request a salvoconducto (safe-passage document).
+Salvoconductos are issued in all of Peru's local consular offices.
+They are emergency passports granted with the purpose of allowing the traveler to return to Peru or to their usual country of residence.
+A salvoconducto expires within 30 days of issuance.
+The salvoconducto may be kept by Peru's migration agents after the holder arrives in Peru.

 Physical appearance

 Peruvian passports are burgundy, with the coat of arms of Peru emblazoned on the front cover.
 The words "COMUNIDAD ANDINA" (Andean Community) and "REPÚBLICA DEL PERÚ" (Republic of Peru) are inscribed above the coat of arms.
 Below the coat of arms, the words "PASAPORTE" (passport) and "PASSPORT" are visible.
 Since 2016 they are biometric passports.

-Visa requirements
+Visa requirements map

-As of May 2018, Peruvian citizens have visa-free or visa on arrival access to 135 countries and territories, ranking the Peruvian passport 8th in the American continent and 35th in terms of world travel freedom according to the Henley Passport Index.
+As of 2024, Peruvian citizens have visa-free or visa on arrival access to 142 countries and territories, ranking the Peruvian passport 6th in South America and 35th in terms of world travel freedom according to the Henley Passport Index.

+Peruvian citizens can legally live and work in member states of the Andean Community (Bolivia, Colombia and Ecuador) and member countries of Mercosur (Argentina, Brazil, Paraguay and Uruguay), as well as associate members (Chile), without any requirement other than be a citizen at birth or a naturalized citizen for more than 5 years and pass a background check.

 Application

 To apply for a Peruvian passport, one needs a national ID (DNI) and the proof of the payment for the passport fee.
 Then with both documents, one must enter the Migraciones website to book an appointment (normally granted the same day) which also requires both documents.
 No forms need be filled.
 The passport is issued the day of the appointment.

 Peruvians living abroad can apply at a Peruvian consulate.
 Issuance abroad takes about three weeks.